Commercial Real Estate API vs. Residential Property API

 What Makes Commercial Property Data Different From Residential?

-The Fields That Change Everything
+The Schema Fields That Define Commercial Records

 PropTech and Property Search Platforms